-The World Health Organisation (WHO) defines mental health as being ‘a state of wellbeing in which the individual realises his or her abilities, can cope with the normal stresses of life, can work productively and fruitfully and is able to make a contribution to his or her community’.
+The World Health Organization (WHO) defines mental health as being ‘a state of wellbeing in which the individual realises his or her abilities, can cope with the normal stresses of life, can work productively and fruitfully and is able to make a contribution to his or her community’.
 According to this definition, being in good mental health does not solely mean not having an illness.

 Mental illness is characterised by changes that affect a person’s thinking, mood and behaviour, and which cause distress or suffering.
 Mental illness is manifested through: